MaterialFuture/grunt-pug-boilerplate/README.md

 ### 4\.
 Developing
 Setup your npm env: `npm install`
 Grunt will handle all the things you need for developing.
 Run grunt by using: `grunt -v`

+### Notes

+Added in extra dependancies.
+If you need to take them out, just remove from package.json.
+I wanted this to be a tool that can be modular and made for different types of projects.
+Note also that this is intended for static sites, how you serve it is up to you.